perisicnikola37/php-design-patterns-simple-way/README.md

 Navigate to the directory of the design pattern you're interested in and explore the code and accompanying explanations.

-Feel free to incorporate these design patterns into your own projects or use them as learning resources to deepen your understanding of software design principles.
+Feel free to incorporate these design patterns into your projects or use them as learning resources to deepen your understanding of software design principles.

 ## Contributing